ernsnl/Titanic-Project/README.md

 ## Introduction and Foundations
 ## Project: Titanic Survival Exploration

+My implementation of the project and the result click [here](#Results of the Project)

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: